-Admiral Markets offers a wide selection of tradable instruments in the Forex, indices, stocks, commodities and cryptocurrencies markets.
+Admirals offers a wide selection of tradable instruments in the Forex, indices, stocks, commodities, bonds, ETFs, and cryptocurrencies markets.

-Here’s the complete list of Admiral Markets’ product offering:
+Here’s the complete list of Admirals’ product offerings:

 The broker offers a significant amount of stocks CFDs to its clients.

-The trading conditions at Admiral Markets are great.
+The trading conditions at Admirals are great.
 Traders can execute most trading strategies given that the broker allows high-risk strategies such as hedging and scalping.

 There are no time limits for how long you can keep your hedging positions open.
-Admiral Markets also allows traders to use Expert Advisors (EAs).
+Admirals also allows traders to use Expert Advisors (EAs) for automated trading.

 *The broker allows hedging strategies on all account types except for the Invest.MT5 account.

 Admirals clients have access to different leverage levels based on the entity under which their account is registered.